 One of these men was Moses Austin, father of Stephen F. Austin, a familiar name associated with the settlement of early Texas.
 The other was Philip Hendrik Nering Bögel also known as the Baron de Bastrop, a name very few will recognize.
 But without the ingenious skills of this one man, the Texas we know today probably wouldn’t exist.

-It was an instant in time but a critical moment in Texas history when a chance meeting set into motion the American colonization of the Spanish state known as “Tejas” and helped to shape it into a land for which these colonists where willing to lay down their lives sixteen years later at those epic battles.
-The prequel to the Alamo story.
+It was an instant in time but a critical moment in Texas history when a chance meeting set into motion the American colonization of the Spanish state known as “Tejas” and helped to shape it into a land for which these colonists where willing to lay down their lives almost two decades later at those epic battles.
+This is the prequel to the Alamo story.
 The day America's Texas began.

 "The absence of the Baron de Bastrop, his ignorance of my father's character and standing or his indifference to the success or failure of the colony, would have defeated the whole project."

 - Stephen F. Austin -